hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Test Harness/README.md

       * *Asynchronous messages received* - Shown in yellow.
     * To clear out the Inspector at any time, click the clear ![](/img/icons/clearinspecticon.png) icon.

 <q>**Seeing Debugger!** The Debugger is not always in view.
-If you have selected an event which has Cloud Code attached to it, the Debugger will automatically appear but only when you run the event.</q>
+If you have selected an Event which has Cloud Code attached to it, the Debugger will automatically appear but only when you run the Event.</q>

 ## Starting a Test Harness Session

-When you first access the Test Harness page within the Developer Portal it will establish a session with the GameSparks platform.
+When you first access the Test Harness page within the Developer Portal, it will establish a session with the GameSparks platform.
 At this point the Test Harness is connected to GameSparks but no player is currently authenticated within this session.
 The initial connection handshaking methods are shown in the *Inspector* section.

  When you have issued one of the available authentication requests (for example, [AuthenticationRequest](/API Documentation/Request API/Authentication/AuthenticationRequest.md), [DeviceAuthenticationRequest](/API Documentation/Request API/Authentication/DeviceAuthenticationRequest.md), and so on) with valid player details, you will see an *Auth Token* (authentication token) in the *Connection* section.